cwrc/CWRC-WriterBase/README.md

   * `cssUrl`: String.
 An URL that links to the CSS associated with this schema.
   * `schemaMappingsId`: String.
 The directory name in the [schema directory](src/js/schema) from which to load mapping and dialogs files for the schema.
   * `altUrl`: String.
 Optional.
 An alternative URL that links to the schema file.
 This can be used in the rare case that you want to match against a particular schema URL, but load the schema from another location (e.g. to avoid CORS errors).
 * `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
-A comma separated list of plugins to set in the CWRC-Writer toolbars.
+A comma separated list of buttons to display in the CWRC-Writer toolbars.
 Possible values: `schematags, addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, toggletags, viewmarkup, editsource, validate, savebutton, loadbutton, logoutbutton, fullscreen`.

 ### Writer object